In this article

 What does it mean to carry a balance on a credit card?

-When you carry a balance over to the next month on a credit card, you’ll start paying interest on the amount you owe.
-This will be charged for every month that you don’t pay the balance off in full, unless your credit card comes with an interest-free introductory period.
+When you carry a credit card balance into the following month, you’ll start paying interest on the amount you owe which is charged for every month you don’t pay the balance off in full.

-If you’re struggling to pay off your balance in full each month, you might consider making a balance transfer to save money on interest.
-This involves moving your balance from one credit card to another with a lower interest rate or 0% promotional offer, so that you pay less money back overall.
+If you’re struggling to pay off your credit card balance, you might consider a balance transfer to save money on interest, which means moving your balance to another card with a lower interest rate.

-Making a balance transfer from several cards can also put all your debt in one place, which many people find easier to manage and pay off in full.
+Making a balance transfer from several accounts to a single card can also put all your debt in one place, which can make it easier to manage your debt and get your finances back on track.

 Does carrying a balance on your credit card affect your credit score?

-Your credit card issuer will normally report details about the way you’re using your credit card to the CRAs at the end of each billing cycle.
-This report includes information like your credit utilisation rate, as it’s one of the main factors used to determine your credit score.
+Your credit card issuer will normally report details about your spending to CRAs at the end of each billing cycle.
+This report includes information like your credit utilisation ratio, as it’s one of the main factors used to determine your credit score.

 Should I leave a small balance on my credit card?

-Whenever possible, it’s best to pay off as much of your balance as you can each month.
-That way, you’ll avoid being charged additional interest on your purchases, which can mean you pay more in the long run.
+Whenever possible, it’s best to pay off as much of your balance as possible each month.
+That way, you’ll avoid additional interest on purchases which can make it harder to climb out of debt.

-If your card has an introductory 0% interest period, you might be tempted to pay your balance off over a longer period, since you won’t be charged any interest anyway.
-However, keep in mind that this will still affect your credit utilisation rate – and, of course, your credit score.
-Plus, once the interest-free period ends, you’ll have to start paying interest on your balance.
+If your card has an introductory 0% promotional period, you might be tempted to pay your balance off over a longer period.
+But bear in mind, carrying a balance could still affect your credit score.

-So, even if you can’t manage to pay off your balance in full each month, it’s a good idea to pay more than your contractual minimum amount, if you can.
-That way you’ll pay down your balance faster, reduce your credit utilisation and save on interest in the long term.
+Even if you can’t pay off your balance in full each month, it’s best to pay more than your contractual minimum amount.
+That way, you’ll pay down your balance, reduce your credit utilisation and save on interest.

 Best ways to avoid carrying a balance

-• Consider setting up a Direct Debit to make payments automatically, so that you never miss a due date
+• Consider setting up automatic payments with a direct debit so you never miss a due date.

-Every credit score can improve over time with a little consistency and commitment - there’s no such thing as a permanently bad credit score.
-And Aqua is here to help you take the steps you need to improve your credit score every day.
-You can find lots more tips and guidance on how to improve your credit in our credit building hub.
+With an Aqua credit card, you take the next step to build your credit score every day.
+You can also find lots more tips and guidance on how to improve your credit in our credit building hub.

 Failure to make payments on time or to stay within your credit limit means that you will pay additional charges and may make obtaining credit in the future more expensive and difficult.